 There is a brief reminder of how basic regular expressions work, and you can use trial and error; pressing test until your rule succeeds.
-This screen shot shows a rule that appears to work.
-It locks on to the text IPR followed by 6 digits, then takes everything from that point to the end of the line.
-This is actually not a good rule, because not all titles include an Interpro reference, but let's not worry about that right now.
+This screen shot shows a rule that does not work.
+It locks on to the text after the open parentheses, then takes everything from that point to the closing of the parentheses.
+This is not a good rule, because not all titles include a reference accession number in parentheses, but let's not worry about that right now.
 We confirm our choices and move on to the remainder of the configuration